RDunkley/ConsoleArgs/README.md

 public bool PreserveHierarchy { get; set; }
 ```

 When the class is passed into the Populate method it will store true in 'PreserveHierarchy' if a '-h' argument was found.
 It will also store a string value in 'InputFile' if a '-i' is found followed by a value.
 The value can be attached using an '=' character or a space.
-So both of these lines would be valid:
+The word assigned in the attribute can also be used instead of the single letter.
+The class supports both '-' and '--' syntax.
+So all of the following lines are valid:

 ```
 dotnet ./test.dll -h -i test.xml
 dotnet ./test.dll -i=test.xml
+dotnet ./test.dll --i=test.xml
+dotnet ./test.dll --input=test.xml
+dotnet ./test.dll -input=test.xml
+dotnet ./test.dll --input test.xml

 ```